SymfonyCasts/solid/sfcasts/profile-all.md

 ## Checking out the Network Requests

-But let's check out over here the, uh, kind of get hub organization.
-Uh, one, as I mentioned, this goes and makes an Ajax call, uh, an API call to the get hub API to load repository information about the Symfony.
-A repositor on there.
-And this one is almost comical.
-You can see 438 milliseconds, uh, 82% of it is `curl_multi_select()`.
-In other words, 82% of it is the actual time it's taking to make the API call pretty obvious.
-Um, now kind of fun thing is if you look at the CPU time, which is only 74 milliseconds of that `curl_multi_exec()` is still the biggest offender, but you can see it's a lot less obvious what the critical path is here.

-Whereas if you click on IO /wait, because this includes network time, it's comically obvious.
-Now, one of the interesting things here is this is not the full call tree like right?
-You can see it goes right from Handel, the beginning of the framework being done all the way into the controller.
-Normally you see more layers than that.
-And if you switch to the CPU, you can see all kinds of extra layers.
-This is something that Blackfire does, which is really nice, and it's called pruning.
-It's gonna prune the, it removes the node information that's less important.
-So the more obvious your critical path is, the more stuff is going to be able to remove because it's just noise, it's garbage.

-So in this case, it's incredibly easy to see what the path is.
-Also, you can see the a network calls themselves up here.
-So in here you can see actually there's two network calls here and there's one, uh, that returns a 1.5 kilobytes and another one that recurrence returns five, uh, kilobytes behind the scenes.
-You can say the network time, the time here is not actually honest.
-It's because of the asynchronous nature of the, uh, request I'm making.
-Um, but you can see that there's two API calls.
+Let's look closer at the `/api/github-organization` AJAX profile: https://bit.ly/sf-bf-github-org.
+As I mentioned, this makes a network request to the GitHub API to load repository information.
+The profile... is almost comical!
+438 milliseconds - 82% - of the wall time is from `curl_multi_select()` - that's
+the time spent making any API calls.

+It's kind of fun to look at this in the CPU dimension, which is only 74 milliseconds. `curl_multi_exec()` is *still* the biggest offender... but it's a lot less obvious what the critical path is.
+Compare that with the I/O wait dimension, which includes network time.
+The critical path is *ridiculously* obvious.
+This is an extreme example of how different dimensions can be more or less useful depending on the situation.

+One of the interesting things is that... this is *not* the full call graph.
+According to this, it goes straight from `handleRaw()` - which is the first call into the Symfony Framework - to our controller.
+In reality, there are more function calls in between.
+Switch back to the CPU dimension.
+Yep!
+This shows more nodes.

+*This* is the result of the "pruning" I mentioned a few minutes ago.
+Blackfire removes function calls that don't consume any significant resources so that the critical path from a *performance* standpoint, is more obvious.
+If you disabled pruning - that's the "Debugging mode" - you would see everything.

+In this situation, the critical path is obvious.
+You can also see the network requests on top.
+There are actually *two*: on that returns 1.5 kilobytes and another that returns 5.

+You can also see the network time... but at *least* if you're using the Symfony HTTP client like I am, these numbers aren't right - they're far too small.
+That's ok - because the overall cost is showing up correctly in all the other dimensions.

 So how do we fix this?
-Do we cache?
-Do we somehow try to make only one AP call API call both.
+Should we add some caching?
+Or somehow try to make only *one* API call instead of two?
 We're actually gonna revisit and fix this problem later.
-For now, I wanted you to be aware of the profile all as a way to see what's going on your app and et cetera, et cetera, snacks.
-So we're actually gonna use the Blackfire command line tool, which is the second and my preferred way to profile Ajax requests as well as profile command line applications.
+For now, I wanted you to be aware of the "Profile All" feature.
+Next, let's check out the Blackfire command-line tool, which has *two* superpowers.